-ATHLETIC TRAINER RESPONSIBILITIES
+ATHLETIC FIRST RESPONDER RESPONSIBILITIES

 The health and well-being of Gaston Day School student-athletes is a top priority.
-The athletic department employs a part-time trainer to be present at school for most practices and some athletic contests.
-Student-athletes are encouraged to see the athletic trainer if they have been injured or feel the onset of a potential injury.
+The athletic department employs an Athletic First Responder to be present at school for most practices and some athletic contests.
+Student-athletes are encouraged to see the Athletic First Responder if they have been injured or feel the onset of a potential injury.